ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 ### Organization administrator

+Organization administrators can manage APIs lifecycle that are exposed to API consumers.
+They can also create and share applications without relying on the API administrator for approval, all within the scope of the organization they belong as an Organization administrator.

-Organization administrators have full read access to users and applications in their own organizations, but they can be added as `user` in different organizations.
-If application management is delegated, organization administrators can also create, update, and delete users.
-However, they can only delete a user if in all organizations in which the user is a member of:
+In addition, the Organization administrator has full read access to users and applications in their own organizations, but they can be added as `user` in different organizations.

-* The organization administrator role is `Organization administrator`.
+Organization administrators can also create, update, and delete users.
+However, they can only delete a user under the following set of criteria:

 * The user role is `user`.
+* The `user` and the Organization administrator belong to the same organization.
+* When a `user` belongs to more than one organization, only the user account in which the `user` and the Organization administrator shares the same scope will be deleted.
+The other organizations outside the scope of the Organization administrator will remain intact.

 The Organization administrator cannot demote another Organization administrator to a `user` role.